Canada updated the critical minerals list with silicon metal, which is required for semiconductors and computer chips. Courtesy of Luciteria Science.

 High-purity iron ore is used in direct reduction, a less carbon-intensive steelmaking process that involves using a reducing agent like natural gas or hydrogen to remove oxygen from the ore.
 The direct-reduced iron is then processed into liquid hot metal in an electric-arc furnace.
 The process eliminates the need for metallurgical coal, the reducing agent in traditional blast furnaces.
 According to the World Steel Association, by 2021, EAF output accounted for 30 per cent of global steel production.
 Canadian steel producers ArcelorMittal Dofasco and Algoma Steel have also begun preparations to transition to EAF steelmaking.

-In April 2023, Champion green-lit a $52-million investment into a direct reduction pellet feed project at its Bloom Lake iron ore complex in Quebec.
+In April 2023, Champion green-lit a $52-million increase in investment into a direct reduction pellet feed project at its Bloom Lake iron ore complex in Quebec.
 Prégent-Charlebois said the project, which is expected to upgrade the Bloom Lake Phase 2 plant’s production of iron ore concentrate from 66.2 per cent to 69 per cent, will produce some of the purest iron in the world.

 The additions—which bring the list to a total of 34 critical minerals—were the result of consultations with provincial and territorial governments, industry, Indigenous groups and other federal government departments, NRCan said in a June 10 press release.